ovh/docs/pages/platform/public-cloud/apps_first_steps/guide.en-gb.md

 This section will explain the first steps specifically for the cPanel pre-installed image.
 Steps marked with * will have FAQ at the end of the steps.

-1. Get your one time login URL using [following these steps](./#application-login-details).
+1. Get your one time login URL [following these steps](./#application-login-details).
 2. Click on the URL that is returned by the API.

 > [!primary]
 >
-> If the link has expired already, please SSH into the instance using the CentOS user and execute the "whmlogin" command to generate a new one or just reinstall the instance again.
+> If the link has expired already, please SSH into the instance using the CentOS user and execute the "whmlogin" command to generate a new one or just reinstall the instance.
 >

 3. Read and accept the terms of cPanel.